markproy/bird-classification-workshop/docs/lab6-text-notification.md

 * Go to the Amazon SNS console on AWS.
 * Click on `Create topic`.
 * Use the following topic name: `deeplens-sagemaker-birdpic-arrived` and `bird id` as the display name.
+The display name will show up as a prefix to your text.
 * Click `Create topic`.

 ## Configure new SNS subscription